IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 - In UC-3, a digital health solution (playing the role of a Care Plan Contributor actor) creates or updates a subject’s Care Plan (persisted and managed by the Care Plan Service actor).
-As may be noted from Figure 2, the Care Plan Contributor obtains a list of available CCGs through an out-of-band process not defined by the IHE CCG Profile.
 At the successful conclusion of UC-3’s workflow, one or more CCGs have been associated with the care subject and are referenced in the subject’s Care Plan **(State-C)**.

 <figure>
 <img src="image8.png"
-style="width:6.50069in;height:3.47361in" />
+style="height: 100%; width: 100%; object-fit: contain" />
-<figcaption><p>- Graphical Depiction of a CCG-supported Care
+<figcaption><p>Figure 8 - Graphical Depiction of a CCG-supported Care
 Encounter</p></figcaption>
 </figure>

-The activities relevant to the CCG-supported care encounter are illustrated by Figure 10.
+The activities relevant to the CCG-supported care encounter are illustrated by Figure 8.
 From this figure, we can note the following:

 - The execution of CCG-informed care cannot happen until UC-1, UC-2 and UC-3 have successfully occurred.
 In some situations, UC-3 may be